Docs SDKs Reference

 SDK reference

 Same primitives in every language: register, resolve, start, stop, waitFor, and events.
-Each SDK is a thin client over the local daemon at http://127.0.0.1:11611 — there are no remote services, no API keys.
+Each SDK is a thin client over the local daemon at http://127.0.0.1:27892 — there are no remote services, no API keys required for local operations.

 Common shape